Limited number of Social Security numbers impacted in IU Health data breach

 IU Health first learned that a team member’s account may have been compromised Nov.
 8. “On the same day, IU Health began investigating the incident and took steps to protect the user’s accounts and our systems,” IU Health said in a press release.

 The person responsible for the data breach had access to the team member’s email from Aug.
-27 – Oct.
-2, 2024.
+27-Oct.
+2.

 A previous IU Health data breach compromised accounts, but didn’t affect Social Security numbers or financial data.